Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Security/HTB/CDSA/Academy Modules/Security monitoring and SIEM Fundamentals.md

 Retention policies tier log data by age to balance cost, performance, and compliance: **Hot** for real-time access, **Warm** for ongoing investigations, **Cold** for historical analysis, and **Frozen** for legal/archive needs.
 Tiering reduces storage costs compared to keeping all data on high-performance storage.

 Policies must meet regulatory requirements (PCI DSS, HIPAA, GDPR, SOX, GLBA), consider log criticality and type, and ensure archived data can be restored.
-SIEMs like Splunk, Elastic, QRadar, and Sentinel provide lifecycle or archive settings to enforce these policies efficiently..
+SIEMs like Splunk, Elastic, QRadar, and Sentinel provide lifecycle or archive settings to enforce these policies efficiently.

 [[../Extension Notes/Retention Polices|Retention polices in detail]]